 Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-PC Nutrition First is a plant-based dry dog food using a moderate amount of chicken, lamb or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+PC Nutrition First is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.